MaazLab/LexiOne/README.md

-# VerbaBot (or LexiOne)
+# LexiOne

-A streamlined, single-agent chatbot built with Langgraph, Langsmith, and Groq, designed for straightforward conversational AI applications.
+A streamlined, single-agent chatbot built with Langgraph, and Groq, designed for straightforward conversational AI applications.
 This project leverages the 'Gemma2-9b-It' model to facilitate basic, responsive dialogue.

 ## Features